-An expanding programme working in Primary and Secondary Schools across the East of England Senior Practitioners work with pastoral teams and link with external agencies to increase and improve support networks for pupils and families.
+Working in Primary and Secondary Schools across Norfolk and Suffolk, Senior Practitioners work with pastoral teams and link with external agencies to increase and improve support networks for pupils and families.

 We work with the pupil and their family/carers to address issues and support them to work through the barriers so they can be in school, on time, ready to learn and ready to achieve.